Golf Outing 2023: Click here.

 The Chapter meets 4-6 times per year, in person whenever it’s possible to do so safely.
 Every meeting allows each member to introduce themselves and their companies, and Chapter leadership updates attendees on programs and activities of the organization.
 Whenever possible, we offer plant tours.
 Often, one company is highlighted in a Member Spotlight.

-Some recent featured speakers and topics have included:
+Some recent programs, featured speakers and topics have included:

 - Annual Economic Outlook updates from The Franklin Partnership, the lobbying arm of the NTMA

 - Succession Planning